 Functional Programming

 Functional programming models a problem of computation as a collection of mathematical functions.
-Here we consider a Python implementation of the partitioning problem, using the functional style.
-In the functional style of implementation, we can make use of constructs like lambda, map, reduce, and filter.
+Here, we consider a Python implementation of the partitioning problem using the functional style.
+In the functional style of implementation, we can make use of constructs such as lambda, map, reduce, and filter.

-Python Lambda, Map, Reduce and Filter
+Python Lambda, Map, Reduce, and Filter

-The lambda offers a way to define anonymous functions in Python.
+The lambda construct offers a way to define anonymous functions in Python.
 Consider the following lambda function which adds 13 to an argument:

 lambda a : a + 13